hassansalehe/hassansalehe.github.io/index.md

 using Intel® TSX, and I was later interned at Intel in Munich for 1.5 years.

 Besides, I have a Ph.D of Computer Sciences and Engineering from
 Koc University in Istanbul.
-During my PhD studies, I was lucky
+During my PhD studies, I had a privilege
 to be advised by [Assist.
 Prof. Didem Unat](http://home.ku.edu.tr/~dunat/).
 My research focused on designing
 and improving algorithms and tools for detecting concurrency errors in parallel programs.